global-mysterysnailrevolution/mcp-google-sheets/README.md

 3.  **Run using `uv`:** (Uses the local code)
     ```bash
     uv run mcp-google-sheets
-    # Or via the script name if defined in pyproject.toml, e.g.:
+    # Or HTTP mode for ChatGPT:
-    # uv run start
+    uv run mcp-google-sheets-http
     ```

 ---

-## 🔌 Usage with Claude Desktop
+## 🔌 Usage with MCP Clients

+### Claude Desktop

 Add the server config to `claude_desktop_config.json` under `mcpServers`.
 Choose the block matching your setup: